 The record of the Philippians’ financial support of Paul (2:25; 4:18) reminds us of our privilege to support the preaching of the gospel of Jesus Christ and the coming Kingdom of God.
 The Philippians set a good example of doing this.
 For further study on how you can help support God’s work today, see “Tithing: What Is It?”

-For more background on Paul and his letters, see “Epistles of Paul.”
+For more background on Paul and his letters, see “What Are the Pauline Epistles?.”

 For a quick link to all the other books of the Bible, see “Books of the Bible” on the Learning Center.